nlkinlock/Rminicourse/index.md

 ### Data structures: 3.
 Matrices

-- Similar to data frames.
-Matrices are two-dimensional and only consist of numbers.
+- Similar to data frames, matrices are two-dimensional.
+However, they can only consist of numbers (not characters or factors).

 - Why do you need them?
-Some functions require a <b>matrix</b> as an input.
+Some functions (e.g. matrix algebra) require a <b>matrix</b> as an input.

 ```r